-During this gradual reopening phase, the library will reopen under the following conditions and are subject to change as per Governor Lamont’s Reopening CT plan as well as best practices and recommendations from the State of CT, Connecticut State Library (CSL) ALA, and the Institute of Museum and Library Services (IMLS).
+During this gradual reopening phase, the library is open under the following conditions and are subject to change as per Governor Lamont’s Reopening CT plan as well as best practices and recommendations from the State of CT, Connecticut State Library (CSL) ALA, and the Institute of Museum and Library Services (IMLS).

 - In order to protect our littlest library lovers, we ask that all visitors and staff wear face coverings while in the public area.

 - If you are unable to wear a mask, Curbside Pick-up is available.